Skip to content

 • Per-class backoff: Tune retries by coarse error class (429 vs. 5xx vs. deadlocks).

-• Pluggable classifiers: Built-ins for HTTP status and SQLSTATE; easy to supply your own.
+• Pluggable classifiers: Built-ins for HTTP status + SQLSTATE, plus optional extras for aiohttp/grpc/boto3/redis/urllib3.

 • Sync/async symmetry: Same semantics for threads and asyncio, plus a zero-arg @retry decorator.